Intermediate to advanced

 The best way to tell if you want an insurance policy against individual financial risk is asking yourself ‘If unforseen circumstances prevent me from coming on my trip, am I fine with giving up the full cost of the trip?’.
 Unfortuntately, life’s unpredictability is its flaw as much as it’s a blessing.
 It’s better to play it safe, as you never know with goverment issued travel advisories or even simple injuries which can result in a week long hospital trips.

 We strongly urge you to protect yourself with a suitable insurance policy that covers you adequately for your needs and individual financial risk tolerance.
+Global Rescue offers deals that cover everything from costly medical expenses, abruptly halted travel plans and even lost baggage.
+It’s tried and tested and it works.

 All policies regarding cancellation, rescheduling and trip insurance you can find on this link.